Meet your Patent Attorney

 Charles C. McCloskey, J.D.

 An Eagle Scout and son of an Army officer, Chuck grew up in many places and graduated from Okemos H.S. in Michigan.
 Chuck has lived in St. Louis for over twenty-two years.
 After earning a Bachelor of Science in Civil Engineering degree from Notre Dame in 1990, Chuck served in Germany with the US Army engineers.
 Working as an engineer in Kansas City, he earned professional engineer licenses.
 Chuck worked on congressional and Secretary of State campaigns.
 Drawn east, he graduated from St. Louis University law school in 2001 with a Juris Doctor degree.
 Chuck ran for Ballwin mayor in 2010 and State Rep. in 2002 for Affton and South City.
-Chuck has had a private law practice for over nineteen years.
+Chuck has had a private law practice for over twenty years.
 The practice includes patents, trademarks and related matters.
 Chuck is married to Ann, and he fixes things around the house, raises roses, invests in stocks, and watches new birds visiting home.